-LOW LOW+ MODERATE MODERATE+ HIGH HIGH+ Can interact in a simple way Can engage in very short Can function in most Can interact with a Can use language Can use language provided the other person is social exchanges, and social situations in the degree of fluency and spontaneously, flexibly, spontaneously, flexibly, prepared to repeat or sustain the conversation classroom.
-Can enter spontaneity (without and effectively for social and effectively for social rephrase things at a slower with substantial support. unprepared in relying on provided and academic purposes. and academic purposes.
-Can communicate in conversation on topics Can formulate ideas and Can formulate ideas and formulate what the learner is simple and routine tasks that are familiar, of structures) that makes opinions with precision opinions with precision trying to say.
-Can ask and requiring a simple and personal interest, or regular interaction with and relate contributions and relate contributions answer simple questions in direct exchange of connected to everyday • skillfully to those of other skillfully to those of other areas of immediate need or information on familiar life.
-Can use provided an active part in academic speakers. speakers. on very familiar topics. topics and activities, language frames or discussions in familiar , , , , , , , , , , , , , , , , , , , , structures as models for contexts and on familiar language frames or original expression. topics, accounting for and structures. sustaining his/her views.
+LOW LOW+ MODERATE MODERATE+ HIGH HIGH+ Can interact in a simple way Can function in most Can interact with a Can use language Can use language provided the other person is social exchanges, and social situations in the degree of fluency and spontaneously, flexibly, spontaneously, flexibly, prepared to repeat or sustain the conversation classroom.
+Can enter spontaneity (without and effectively for social and effectively for social rephrase things at a slower with substantial support. unprepared in relying on provided and academic purposes. and academic purposes. rate of speech and help Can communicate in conversation on topics language frames or Can formulate ideas and Can formulate ideas and formulate what the learner is simple and routine tasks that are familiar, of opinions with precision opinions with precision trying to say.
+Can ask and requiring a simple and personal interest, or regular interaction with and relate contributions and relate contributions answer simple questions in direct exchange of connected to everyday others possible.
+Can take skillfully to those of other skillfully to those of other areas of immediate need or information on familiar life.
+Can use provided an active part in academic speakers. speakers. on very familiar topics. topics and activities, language frames or discussions in familiar possibly using provided structures as models for contexts and on familiar language frames or original expression. topics, accounting for and structures. sustaining his/her views.